AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 Tests in need of attention:

-- rename/should_fail/T5892a (accept changed output)
-- ghci/scripts/ghci042 (accept changed output)
 - ghci/prog002 prog003 scripts/ghci029 ghci036 ghci037 (scope issues in GHCi)
 - typechecker/should_fail/tcfail102 (changed error message)
-- driver/T4437 (should `OverloadedRecordFields` be a GHC-only extension, or should Cabal know about it?)

 ## To do